Batya Ungar-Sargon

 Batya Ungar-Sargon is an American journalist and author who served as the opinion editor of The Forward and later worked as deputy opinion editor of Newsweek.
-She is the author of two books, which address class consciousness and working class-related issues.
+She is the author of two books which address class consciousness and working class-related issues and one that deals with American Jews and the left.

-Early life and education
+Early life

 Ungar-Sargon was born in 1981 in Philadelphia.
 She confirmed this in an interview on a podcast hosted by Robert Bryce.
-Although she has also been reported to have been born in the Gaza Strip, she clarified that this was inaccurate.
+Although she has also been reported to have been born in the Gaza Strip, she has clarified that this was inaccurate.
 Ungar-Sargon is of Jewish descent.
 She is the daughter of Julian Ungar-Sargon, a neurologist.
 She attended high school in Israel.
 She earned a Bachelor of Arts in English from the University of Chicago in 2004 and completed a Ph.D. in English at the University of California, Berkeley, in 2013.
 Her dissertation, titled Coercive Pleasures: The Force and Form of the Novel 1719–1740, examined among other elements how rape and colonialism contributed to the development of modern English fiction.